tezos/tezos-mirror/docs/whitedoc/michelson.rst

 4. The application of a primitive to a sequence of expressions.
 5. A sequence of expressions.

-This simple four cases notation is called Micheline.
+This simple five cases notation is called Micheline.

 The encoding of a Micheline source file must be UTF-8, and non-ASCII characters can only appear in comments and strings.